PolyMath-Coder/altschool-exam/README.md

 ## Demonstration/Documentation of Project Solution
 The choice virtualization tools used in executing this project include
-1. Virtual Box - which simulates a plain computer upon which provides/enables virtualization.
+1. Virtual Box - which simulates a plain computer and provides/enables virtualization.
 2. Vagrant - which manages virtual machines.